usgeeus/Pietrzak-VDF-solidity-verifier/README.md

 <pre>
 ├── lib: Contains dependencies managed as Git submodules.
-├── src: The main directory for contracts, including MinimalPietrzak.sol.
+├── src: The main directory for contracts, including MinimalPietrzak.sol and PrimeTest.t.sol.
 │   ├── libraries: libraries such as BigNumbers.sol and PietrzakLibrary.sol.
-├── test: Includes Pietrzak.t.sol, for generating JSON files.
+├── test: Includes Pietrzak.t.sol, for generating JSON files and PrimeTest.t.sol for printing the results on console.
-│   ├── shared: Contains test cases for the Pietrzak VDF and utility function contracts.
+│   ├── shared: Contains test cases for the Pietrzak VDF and Primality Test, and utility function contracts.
 </pre>

 ## Requirements